+Assessing the feasibility of your project is an important step on the office fit out check list to ensure your fit out can achieve thedesired outcomes.
 A feasibility study is a vital document which should be produced during the early stages of any proposal, allowing decision makers to ensure a project is in the best interests of your company.
 An office fit-out project can cost over £100,000 and directly affects the place where your workers spend on average 1/3 of their life, therefore an unsuitable project can jeopardise your employee’s productivity, wellbeing and your finances for years to come.

 We recommend conducting a feasibility along with other forecasting and scenario planning tools to make sure this investment is right for your business.
 The best office fit out companies can assist with certain aspects of a feasibility study, especially regarding structural considerations but also maximising the potential ROI for your budget.